SOTM – GirlCrew: Incfile Giving Wings to a Women-only Socializing Platform of 100,000 Members Worldwide

-Incfile’s January “Business Owner of the Month” is one of the founders of GirlCrew, a social network for women to make friends.
+Incfile’s January “Spotlight of the Month” is one of the founders of GirlCrew, a social network for women to make friends.
 GirlCrew started back in 2014 as a Tinder hack, before moving to Facebook where they grew the network to over 100,000 members across 50 cities worldwide.
 In 2018, Facebook invited the company to celebrate “Friend’s Day” with Mark Zuckerberg and Sheryl Sandberg.
 And last summer, GirlCrew launched their own platform that is currently active in the United States, Canada, the EU, and Australia.
 Incfile chatted with Aine Malloy, one of the three co-founders, to find out some of the secrets of GirlCrew’s success.

 Malloy explains that GirlCrew was born out of necessity.
 One Friday night her co-founder Elva Carri was bored at home when she wanted to go out.
 With her friends and sisters all busy, Carri turned to Tinder.
 She changed her gender settings and put up a graphic explaining her predicament, and asked if other women wanted to go out dancing instead of swiping.
 Overnight she had over 100 matches, and the origins of GirlCrew were born.